mozilla/releasewarrior/how-tos/relpro.md

 # Actions for Mobile related releases

-## 1. email drivers re: Fennec builds are available in the candidates directory
+## 1. email release-signoff re: Fennec builds are available in the candidates directory

 ### why
 * We don't serve updates to Fennec via Balrog; however, we upload the updates to candidates dir from where they are being used by QE for testing before we upload them to the Google Play Store
-* we should notify drivers once updates are available in candidates directory because we don't have taskcluster email notifications yet
+* we should notify release-signoff once updates are available in candidates directory because we don't have taskcluster email notifications yet

 ### when
 * Mobile Firefox Betas, Releases and dot releases